 A Facebook community for Cincinnati’s theatre professionals, CincyTheatre Connections aims to provide a space for discussion, collaboration, and resource-sharing among the city’s theatre makers.

-Erin Carr is currently working as a professional actor, physical theatre creator & theatre activist out of Cincinnati, OH.
-She is a proud graduate from NYU-Tisch where she received her BFA from the Experimental Theatre Wing.
-Along with performing and collaborating, Erin works as a teaching artist, director of educational theatre, and advanced physical theatre practitioner throughout the Cincinnati community as well as around the U.S. In addition, she is the Co-Artistic Director of the feminist-centric theatre company, ReVamp Collective, based in Philadelphia, PA, as well as the Co-Founder of Solasta Theatre Lab in Cincinnati, OH.
+Erin Carr (she/her) is currently working as a physical theatre practitioner, intimacy choreographer, and movement/kinesics consultant out of Cincinnati, OH.
+She is a proud graduate from NYU-Tisch where she studied at the Experimental Theatre Wing.
+She also recently received her MBA with a focus on Entrepreneurship and is currently working on her neuro-linguistic programming certification.
+In addition, she is the Co-Artistic Director of the feminist-centric theatre company, ReVamp Collective, based in Philadelphia, PA, as well as the Co-Founder of Solasta Theatre Lab in Cincinnati, OH.
 Additional information: www.erincarr.com

 Pamela Young Treasurer